 Day 4: Isle of Hoy

 Visiting the island of Hoy, we enjoy a magnificent walk which takes us out to the famous sea stack of the “Old Man of Hoy”, before returning via the mysterious “Dwarfie Stone”.
 Watch out for the “Bonxie” – the local name for the Great Skua.
-Spot them before they spot you, with one of their dives.
-8.5 miles (13.5km) with 850 feet (260m) of ascent.
+Spot them before they spot you, with one of their dives, and if you are lucky you may spot a pair of Sea Eagles.
+8½ miles (13.5km) with 850 feet (260m) of ascent.